hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 TLDR; See the Help->Shortcuts and Quick Help menu

+New Feature: Check for .ba2 archives that are orphaned and optionally delete them.

 The load order editor can be used outside of the game to manage Creations mods and manually installed mods that use .esm and .ba2 files.
 If you're primarily a user of Creations mods and don't really use other mod managers then you may find this tool useful.